Choosing the right SFT dataset for your LLM

 HH-RLHF (Anthropic)

 Used to align models with more secure and ethical responses, this dataset contains annotated examples to guide models toward behaviors that are in line with human expectations.
+Red teaming services are often employed to test and improve the robustness and security of models trained with these datasets.

 InstructGPT (OpenAI)